adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

 - [Denny Britz's tutorial on writing neural networks from scratch](http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/)
 - [Samay Shamdasani's tutorial on building a neural network](https://enlight.nyc/projects/neural-network/)
 - [Official TensorFlow documentation and tutorials](https://www.tensorflow.org/tutorials/)

+## Decision Trees

+1. The jupyter notebook [decision_trees_sklearn.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Decision_Trees/decision_trees_sklearn.ipynb) contains an implementation of the decision tree algorithm in Python using scikit-learn.
+The iris dataset is used to make a prediction using decision trees.